kevinolega/callcentertrainingtips/_posts/2015-02-23-impossible-small-steps.md

 Learn the steps.
 The smallest thing in the equation and practice it until you get better.

-I told this to a demotivated co worker because he had poor sales numbers.
+I told this to a demotivated co-worker because he had poor sales numbers.

 I told him we can just break down the steps of top performers and learn to imitate what works and replicate the results.